zhengqi-345/Evolutionary/README.md

 Phylogenetic trees constructed for Evolution analysis

-This is a pipeline to construct phylogenetic trees based on the parameters provided by users.
+This pipeline is to construct phylogenetic trees based on the parameters provided by users.